VimDrones/Vimdrones-Docs/docs/setup.md

 *  In default, the orientation of the formation is North.
 The GCS couldn't change the orientation of the drone formation.
 The drone will totally fly according to the designed path.
 If you want to change the orientation.
 It needs to be set in the designer software before you export the data.
 *  Vehicle -> Export Setting -> Z Axis Rotate(degree in clockwise).
 *  Z Axis Rotate: rotate degree in clockwise to coordinate, default is 0, if your flight field direction is different from your design, this would help.
-*  Pay attention: if you change the Z Axis Rotate, the drone' head need to change the same degree.
+*  **Pay attention**: if you change the Z Axis Rotate, the drone' head need to change the same degree.